 Jumping in and out as you try to time the market only costs you.
-For example, a Fidelity study found that those who did so during the downturn of 2008 realized a 6.1% growth from September 2008 to March 2010.
+For example, a study found that those who did so during the downturn of 2008 realized a 6.1% growth from September 2008 to March 2010.
 What about those who stayed in the market?
-Their growth was nearly 22% over the same 18-month period.(2)
+Their growth was nearly 22% over the same 18-month period.1

 And no matter what, don't cash out your 401(k).
 Don’t steal from your future to fund your new kitchen remodel or dream vacation.
-Keep your hands off your retirement accounts until you’re ready to retire, and invest consistently year after year—regardless of what the market is doing.
+Keep your hands off your retirement accounts until you’re ready to retire and invest consistently year after year—regardless of what the market is doing.
 That’s a long-term investing strategy you can count on.

 That’s why I recommend working with an experienced investing pro who can answer your questions and show you how to get your retirement savings started the right way.

 Find a financial advisor who’ll stick with you for the long haul and help you stay on track even when times are tough.
 If you don’t have an advisor, we can put you in touch with an experienced investing pro in your area.